pauliacomi/pauliacomi.github.com/_posts/2020-06-06-plotly-v-bokeh.md

 Several components are provided by both frameworks by default to make interactions simple to implement such as buttons, sliders, radio buttons, dropdowns, text input, tables and much more.
-The Plotly components tend to be slightly more refined out of the box, but both do the job just fine.
+The ***Plotly*** components tend to be slightly more refined out of the box, but both do the job just fine.

-Plotly benefits by an extensive debug layer on both the browser and Python side, which attempts to provide verbose details if something goes wrong and reload the application on any code change.
+***Plotly*** benefits by an extensive debug layer on both the browser and Python side, which attempts to provide verbose details if something goes wrong and reload the application on any code change.
 I found this to be a mixed bag, as it can be equally helpful and annoying.
 Your mileage may vary.

 Finally, both servers allow for the option to override the default HTML, CSS and JS that is loaded in the final application, making it possible to use standard web components and cohesively theme your app.
-I found that HTML templates were easier to specify with Bokeh, being part of the dashboard folder structure.
-However, since the layout capabilities are much more advanced in Plotly/Dash, it's less likely to be needed.
+I found that HTML templates were easier to specify with ***Bokeh***, being part of the dashboard folder structure.
+However, since the layout capabilities are much more advanced in *** Plotly/Dash***, it's less likely to be needed.

 **Winner: Both**